illinois-cs419/illinois-cs419.github.io/_assignments/mp1.md

 + An additional perspective rendering of the same scene from a different viewpoint at a resolution of at least 500x500.

 + Two images illustrating the effects of using jittering. <br/>
-  The first image should use a single ray for each pixel, while the second should use multi-jittering.
+  The first image should use a single ray for each pixel.<br/>
-  Try to set up a scene so that the difference is apparent, you can reduce the resolution to something small.
+  The second should use multi-jittering.<br/>

-Hand-in will be done on Compass
+  You can reduce the resolution to something small in order to see the difference.